ccvale/who-plays-when/README.md

 ## Future Plans

-1. Better way for users to run this on their own
+1. Better way for someone else to run this on their own if they wanted to